Tips to Avoid Fraud and Scams During an International Move

 How can I verify the quotes from international house movers?

-This is typical of a good moving company that frequently offers in-home estimates as part of the process.
-Pay attention: Moving companies that offer you a price without seeing your stuff.
+This is typical of a trustworthy moving company that frequently offers in-home estimates as part of the process.
+Pay attention to moving companies that offer you a price without seeing your stuff.

 What do I do if I am not sure about a moving company?